Skip to content

 The loaded-model pool

-• Pinned retention — set by LoadModelRequest.
-The model stays in memory until you explicitly unload it and no active contexts reference it.
+• Pinned retention — set by LoadModelRequest for any of the four kinds.
+The model stays in memory until you explicitly unload it and no active contexts / sessions reference it.

-This pair lets you either nail a model in place ("this is the chat model, always keep it warm") or let the pool breathe when a session tears an agent down.
+This pair lets you either nail a model in place ("this is the chat model, always keep it warm") or let the pool breathe when sessions cycle through models.
 See Lifetime and Ownership → Models for the full reference-counting story, including what happens when UnloadModelRequest arrives while agents are still using the model.

 Downloading and the "Local" status